svjack/RIFT-SVC/README.md

 - `--speaker`: The speaker name for voice conversion.
 - `--key-shift`: Pitch shift in semitones (default: 0).
 - `--infer-steps`: The number of inference steps (default: 32).
 Higher values may produce better quality but take longer.
+- `--batch-size`: Batch size for parallel inference (default: 1).
+Higher values can speed up inference by processing multiple segments simultaneously, but require more VRAM.
 - `--ds-cfg-strength`: Downsampled content vector guidance strength (default: 0.0).
 Controls the emphasis on content fidelity.
 We recommend a initial trial value of 0.1.
 - `--spk-cfg-strength`: Speaker guidance strength (default: 0.0).
 Higher values enhance speaker characteristics.
 We recommend a initial trial value of 0.2.
 - `--skip-cfg-strength`: Skip layer guidance strength (default: 0.0).
 Affects how much the targeted intermediate layer's features are rendered on the output.
 We recommend a initial trial value of 0.1.